 If the instructor writes something on the chalkboard/overhead or repeats an idea then it is usually a key point and you should write it down.

-Try to use a three-ring binder, it allows for more flexibility in rearranging your notes and any handouts that you may receive.
+Try to use a three-ring binder or a laptop, it allows for more flexibility in rearranging your notes.

 Try to sit towards the front and center of the class where you'll be less distracted and can hear the professor the best and have a good angle on any visual aids that may be shown.

 Don't rely on someone else's notes, you may not understand everything that they write down and you'll learn the best by taking your own notes.

 If your instructor talks fast, it may help to bring an audio recorder and record the lecture while taking notes.
 After the lecture is over you can replay the lecture and fill in any parts that you missed in your notes.

 Do reading assignments or homework questions before class, it is easier to take notes when you know what the instructor is talking about.

 Date your notes.
 Add titles and subtitles when you move onto a new topic for easy referencing.

 Write down any terminology along with the definition that the instructor may present.